Generalized double bracket vector fields: Gradient nature of the generalized double bracket vector field

+More sophisticated examples featuring symplectic leaves that contain both $\mathcal{M}$-regular and $\mathcal{M}$-singular points will be explored in future research.

-In what follows we will define the double bracket metric on a good symplectic leaf and we will prove that this metric generalizes the normal/standard metric on adjoint orbits of a semi-simple compact Lie algebra.
-However, all the statements below will be applicable also to $\M$-regular regions of a symplectic leaf $S$, called {\bf green zones} in Section \ref{sec:6} below.
+In what follows we will define the DB metric on a good symplectic leaf and we will prove that this metric generalizes the normal/standard metric on adjoint orbits of a semisimple compact Lie algebra.